mdlincoln/mdlincoln.github.io/_posts/2021-06-07-labor-behind-dh-data-complexity.md

 ---
 layout: post
 title: |
-  The Labor Behind DH Data Complexity: Balancing Priorities as a Real-Life Researcher
+  The Labor Behind DH Data Complexity
 date: 2021-06-07
 tags:
   - data
   - digital humanities
 aside: |
-  This is an edited version of a talk that I gave at the May 21, 2021 workshop ["Making Research Data Public: Workshopping Data Management for Digital Humanities,"](https://biblio.uottawa.ca/en/news/making-research-data-public-workshopping-data-curation-digital-humanities-projects)_ hosted by the University of Ottawa Library.
+  This is an edited version of a talk that I gave at the May 21, 2021 workshop ["Making Research Data Public: Workshopping Data Management for Digital Humanities,"](https://biblio.uottawa.ca/en/news/making-research-data-public-workshopping-data-curation-digital-humanities-projects) hosted by the University of Ottawa Library.
 [The complete slides are available here.](https://doi.org/10.1184/R1/14740440)
 ---

 This started out as some quick remarks about a specific project, but soon turned into a bit of a polemic about data and labor.
 There's more to be said than can be done in fifteen minutes, so I hope it's enough for me to raise some questions now, particularly because I don't have all the answers for them yet.